Top Trail: Syd’s Rapids & Aboriginal Heritage Trail, Walyunga NP

 The Syd’s Rapids and Aboriginal Heritage walk trails are located where the Walyunga National Park joins the Swan River, 40 kilometres north east of Perth.
 These family friendly trails provide interpretation on the indigenous history, plants and animals and the history of white water rafting in this beautiful location.

 About the Trail

 Walyunga National Park lies in the Darling Range, just behind the Darling Scarp.
 The Swan River runs through the centre of the park, forming a string of placid pools along the valley floor in summer, and a raging torrent with long series of rapids in winter.
 The latter provides one of Australia's best white water canoeing courses and is part of the annual Avon Descent race each August.
-The 5.2 kilometre Syd’s Rapids trail leaves from Boongarup Pool and is a flat easy walk up to the rapids.

 The park is also known for sensational wildflowers in winter and spring, abundant native animals and rugged valley scenery which can also be enjoyed on a number of other, longer loop trails